umutcalikyilmaz/TxnSP/README.md

 ## Usage

 ### Importing the Library
-After installing TxnSP, it can be imported to a project by adding the following lines in the CMakeLists.txt file.
+After installing TxnSP, it can be imported into a project by adding the following lines to the `CMakeLists.txt` file:

 ```cmake
 find_package(TxnSP REQUIRED)
 target_link_libraries(my_project TxnSP::txnsp)
 ```

-To use the problem instance creation and solver functionalities of TxnSP, the main header file should be included as below.
+To use the problem instance creation and solver functionalities of TxnSP, include the main header file as follows.

 ```c++
 #include <TxnSP/TxnSP.h>
 ```

-To also use the Analyzer and Evaluator modules, the following code should be used.
+To also use the Analyzer and Evaluator modules, include the following header:

 ```c++
 #include <TxnSP/TxnSPTest.h>
 ```

-### Problem Creation
+### Problem Generation
 In TxnSP, a problem instance can be created in two ways.
-The first one is random creation, which uses either normal distribution or uniform distribution to randomly generate the problem parameters.
-In both cases, the conflict matrix is generated using Bernoulli distribution where the conflict parity is entered by the user.
-The below code shows random problem creation with normal and uniform distributions.
+The first is random problem generation, which uses either a normal distribution or a uniform distribution to randomly generate the problem parameters.
+In both cases, the conflict matrix is generated using a Bernoulli distribution, where the conflict probability is specified by the user.
+The following examples show random problem creation using normal and uniform distributions.

 ```c++
 // Problem creation using normal distribution